Guidelines for iKAT 2024 Year 2

 The persona of the user and their information needs form the direction of the conversation.
 Each topic will have multiple conversations based on multiple personas and results in different outputs that demonstrates the personalized aspect of the conversations.
 To this aim, the persona and the information needs of the user are modeled by generating a Personal Textual Knowledge Base (PTKB) during the conversation.

-Note: In the first year, the PTKB is provided for each conversation and the participants do not have to generate or update it.
+Note: The PTKB is provided for each conversation and the participants do not have to generate or update it.

 Task Overview